 Most of the National Sporting Authorities, organisers and officials want first to understand the methodology applied by the FIA.

-The 2019 season will be a transitional stage: FIA officials will be present at the events of the FIA Championship in order to inform the drivers, officials, organisers and ASNs.
+The 2018 season will be a transitional stage: FIA officials will be present at the events of the FIA Championship in order to inform the drivers, officials, organisers and ASNs.
 Communications will be published.
-One of the goals is to submit the Pf concept and regulations to the FIA World Motor Sport Council, for application as from 2020.